itamarst/eliot/presentations/scientific-logging/presentation.md

 # A vision for the future: Eliot + Jupyter?

 * What if you could take Eliot's output and load it into something like Jupyter?
-* The best of of both worlds: software engineering best practices, with Jupyter's ability to easily visualize and explain.
+* The best of both worlds: software engineering best practices, with Jupyter's ability to easily visualize and explain.
 * If you're interested I'd love to talk to you.

 ---